 What is PLAR?

-Through Prior Learning Assessment and Recognition (PLAR) you have the opportunity to receive credit for what you already know and can do.
-Faculty assess the skills and knowledge acquired through experiential learning against learning outcomes of UFV courses or programs.
+Prior Learning Assessment and Recognition (PLAR) is a process that provides an opportunity to receive credit for what you already know and can do.
+Faculty assess the skills and knowledge acquired outside UFV courses against learning outcomes of UFV courses or programs.